Pain has made this young woman wise beyond her years, but there’s still time to be a teen.

 After her first ketamine infusion, Melanie experienced some side effects including hallucinations and double vision—but none were severe.
 After treatment, she was able to climb stairs and wiggle her toes.
 She also no longer limped or grimaced when walking.
 While Melanie still had pain and hypersensitivity, she was improving.
 Doctors prescribed an ongoing ketamine schedule.

 Despite a Section 504 status (that is, designation as disabled under a statute that protects against discrimination), Melanie faced barriers at school.
 Starting high school made her anxious and unsure her new school would respect her needs.
 Fortunately, the transition to high school was easy.
 Melanie is thriving with a school schedule of three at-school classes and one online.
-She is an honor roll student with an above 4.0 grade point average.
+She is an honor roll student with a grade point average of more than 4.0.

 Focusing on the future